 With the key aspects of the mod all worked out it came time to finally bring all the components together and begin the first of several test fits before attaching each item permanently with superglue.

 Lastly the trigger buttons were soldered up and wires interfaced to the keyboard control board.
 Using a tab of superglue at the part where the wire comes out of the back of the trigger button boards ensures that even when disassembled multiple times that the wires wont ever break loose of their solder contacts.
 The battery compartment is attached and wires soldered to the power connections of the keyboard control board.

 Here is a shot showing the little light that comes on when power is connected to the keyboard control board and also shows all the parts in their final arrangement before the back plate is reattached.

 Ensuring that the battery lasts as long as possible between charges a power switch is was added and marks the only external modification to the controller case.
-Additionally a power LED was glued in place to occupy the hole previously used by the controller's cord.
-Everything is attached to the main board assembly with the plastics being completely independant of all electronics.
+Additionally a power LED was glued in place to occupy the hole previously used by the controller’s cord.
+Everything is attached to the main board assembly with the plastics being completely independent of all electronics.

 Finally you can see the way all the parts fit together in the projects completed form.

 The below pinout was derived by soldering a single wire to a given pad on the keyboard’s controller and then touching that wire to all the remaining pins while monitoring the key presses in either notepad or a keyboard mapping utility.
 The pinout is incomplete but should suffice for determining some pins that can be used with the SNES or other controller.